 (1) Age: under 35.

-(2) Received Ph.D. from a prestigious overseas university or a key university in China.
+(2) Received Ph.D. degree from a prestigious overseas university or a key university in China.

 For level A talents:

 Research experience in prestigious overseas universities and research institutes; or in key national disciplines or key national laboratories in China.
 Outstanding research publications as the first author over the past five years.
 Academic achievements include publishing high-level academic papers in the top journals of the field, international and Chinese invention patents, presiding over national scientific research projects, and academic awards at or above the provincial level.
 Priorities will be given to postdoctoral fellows of GDUT who have met above requirements.